Violence mars campaign period

 The opposition has accused the PF of not being able to contain a crisis created by falling prices of copper - the country's main revenue earner - and drought-induced electricity shortages, which triggered a steep fall of the kwacha currency and spiralling inflation.

-Both leaders said they were confident of outright victory, but if neither party can garner more than half of the vote as required by electoral law, a second round of voting would be triggered.
+Both said they were confident of outright victory, but either party could fail to garner more than half of the vote as required by electoral law, which would trigger a second round of voting.